Course Outline

 - Monitoring the Lending Portfolio

-- What regular monitoring processes should the bank implement for the entire lending portfolio?
+- What regular monitoring processes should financial institutions implement for government to oversee the entire lending portfolio?

 - Customer Interactions (Revisited)

-- How does the bank communicate with the customer once the lending is not performing as agreed and expected?
+- How should financial institutions communicate with customers when lending is not performing as expected?

 - Negotiation Skills